 March 1, 2020 (2:00pm) Genealogy Research at the NY State Archives - John Diefenderfer, of the New York State Archives, will provide an overview of the records at the State Archives that are rich genealogical sources including real property records, military service records, census records, naturalization records and wills and probate records.
 He will also demonstrate the online access tools available to researchers to locate information at the Archives.

-April 7, 2020 (7:30pm) “Getting the Job Done: Construction, Builders, and Building Materials in the Upper Hudson and Mohawk Valleys, 1755-1765." - The French and Indian War transformed Albany and its surrounding area.
+[Change in Schedule!]
+April 14, 2020 (7:30pm) “Getting the Job Done: Construction, Builders, and Building Materials in the Upper Hudson and Mohawk Valleys, 1755-1765." - The French and Indian War transformed Albany and its surrounding area.
 The growth in the region included the construction of a number of large residences that followed the model of English “country seats.”
-Archeologist Walter Wheeler will examine construction practices, materials acquisition, and labor sources used to construct these buildings.
+Archaeologist Walter Wheeler will examine construction practices, materials acquisition, and labor sources used to construct these buildings.

 May 5, 2020 (7:30pm) The Ten Broeck Family and its Mansion 1798-1947 - Ten Broeck Mansion staff will present a virtual tour of the Mansion and discuss the members of this prominent Albany family who lived there.